 Can a study-abroad History class count towards my History Core requirements?

 Yes, but study-abroad courses need to be approved by the Core Moderator, and we strongly suggest that you seek approval before going abroad.
 In order for a course taken abroad to fulfill the History Core requirement, it must cover the time periods outlined above (ca. 1500-1800 for the Core I, and 1800 to the present for the Core II) and survey historical developments in a global or world-regional framework; in other words, it may not be national history or the history of bi-national relations.
 For example, "Modern China" will not count, but "East Asia 1800 to the present" will.

 Can I satisfy a Core requirement over the summer?

 Yes, but you may only take one of your two core courses during the summer, for enrichment credit only.
 Usually, students take courses through the BC summer school or at another institution.

 If you take a summer course at BC and you want it to count towards your Core, you will need to get department approval before you sign up.
 You will need to bring a Student Services course approval form to the History Department.

 If you take a summer course at another institution, you will need approval from the Core Moderator.
-As with study-abroad, the course must cover the time periods outlined above (ca. 1300-1800 for the Core I, and 1800 to the present for the Core II) and survey historical developments in a global or world-regional framework.
-You can submit a syllabus for the course to firstname.lastname@example.org and, if approved, you will need to bring a Student Services course approval form to the History Department.
+As with study-abroad, the course must cover the time periods outlined above (ca. 1500-1800 for the Core I, and 1800 to the present for the Core II) and survey historical developments in a global or world-regional framework.
+If approved, you will need to bring a Student Services course approval form to the History Department.
 Remember that transfer credits from another institution, excluding study-abroad programs, will be given for no more than one of the two Core courses.